comp-physics/RBC3D/README.md

 ### Installation

-To install on a mac from the cloned repository, you can
+To install on a mac from the cloned repository, you can:

 ```shell
 brew install gcc mpich gfortran pkg-config wget cmake